ixiahuo/ip/docs/README.md

 Outcome: The list will be sorted and the save file will be updated accordingly.

+## Health bar
+Frogge has a health bar at the top!
+This health bar tracks the overall status of your list.
+As more tasks are marked as done, it will increase.
+Completing more tasks will restore Frogge's health!

 ## Exiting the app
 Close the app using the following command: `bye`